-- b media support undertakings (i.e., publisher, printing houses, undertakings that procure advertising orders, undertakings that procure the distribution of media on a large scale, film distributors);33 or - c undertakings holding an (aggregate) direct or indirect participation of at least 25 per cent in a media undertaking, media service company or media support undertaking; or - d one undertaking concerned can be qualified as media undertaking, media service company or media support undertaking; and one or more media undertakings, media service companies or media support undertakings directly or indirectly hold an (aggregate) participation of at least 25 per cent in another undertaking concerned.
+- media undertakings30 or media service companies;31 - media support undertakings (i.e., publisher, printing houses, undertakings that procure advertising orders, undertakings that procure the distribution of media on a large scale, film distributors);32 or - c undertakings holding an (aggregate) direct or indirect participation of at least 25 per cent in a media undertaking, media service company or media support undertaking; or - d one undertaking concerned can be qualified as media undertaking, media service company or media support undertaking; and one or more media undertakings, media service companies or media support undertakings directly or indirectly hold an (aggregate) participation of at least 25 per cent in another undertaking concerned.

-The turnover thresholds (see above) also apply to media concentrations with the difference that the turnovers of media undertakings and media service companies are multiplied with 200 and the turnovers of media support undertakings are multiplied with 20 for calculating the 'combined' (worldwide and domestic) turnover.34
+The turnover thresholds (see above) also apply to media concentrations with the difference that the turnovers of media undertakings and media service companies are multiplied with 200 and the turnovers of media support undertakings are multiplied with 20 for calculating the 'combined' (worldwide and domestic) turnover.33

-If a media concentration has to be notified under the EUMR, the transaction nevertheless may require an Austrian media merger control notification if the turnover thresholds for media concentrations are met35 (cumulative judicial competence as provided for in Article 21(4) EUMR).
-In such case, the substantive assessment under Austrian law is limited to assessing whether the concentration limits media plurality or diversity (see Section III.ix, below).36 vii Consequences for completion without merger clearance
+If a media concentration has to be notified under the EUMR, the transaction nevertheless may require an Austrian media merger control notification if the turnover thresholds for media concentrations are met34 (cumulative judicial competence as provided for in Article 21(4) EUMR).
+In such case, the substantive assessment under Austrian law is limited to assessing whether the concentration limits media plurality or diversity (see Section III.ix, below).35 vii Consequences for completion without merger clearance

 In addition to fines, the main legal consequence for infringing the obligation of not implementing a merger without prior clearance is that the agreement implementing the concentration is invalid.
 Although there is no specific case law on whether a subsequent notification may cure such invalidity, it is common practice to also file for merger clearance in cases where a filing obligation initially has been ignored.
-According to the unanimous opinion expressed in legal writing, an agreement implementing a concentration prior to the expiration of the standstill obligation is (only) provisionally invalid as long as merger clearance has not been obtained.
-Thus, once the transaction receives clearance, the agreement implementing the concentration (which was initially invalid as it violated the standstill obligation) will become legally effective with retroactive effect.37
+According to the unanimous opinion expressed in legal writing, an agreement implementing a concentration prior to